Updated: 15th April 2022

 Our survey respondents overwhelmingly supported a balanced approach to policy making, with two-thirds calling for a hybrid strategy that encourages innovation while also protecting the public interest.

 Many governments have publicized official AI frameworks ranging from executive orders (US), development plans (China), legislation (Europe) and long-term strategies (UK, many European countries, and elsewhere).
 There are vastly different approaches—some countries favor official legislation and regulation, while others take a lighter touch approach via industry-led whitepapers, guidelines or policy documents.

 In terms of priorities, some countries have chosen to focus on areas in which they are already industry leaders and develop AI in these sectors in order to maintain their leadership.
 Others have chosen to focus on developing AI systems in a human-centric way and way that benefits that nation as a whole.
-The UK’s recent strategy focuses on global collaboration and standards.
+The UK’s recent National AI Strategy focuses on global collaboration and standards.
 In Europe, all countries acknowledge that local strategies are more effective if part of a broader cooperation framework.
 In this respect, the EU is playing a key role for its member states by harmonizing strategies across the region.

 One consistent theme seems to be a gradual but persistent movement away from the technical and economic-based challenges to a focus on ethics, privacy, safety, transparency and accountability.

 For details about the specific regulations in existence as at the publishing of this guide, please refer to our Country Snapshots Guide (download here).

 - In 2016, the US hosted five different workshops with academic leaders on the social, ethical, technological and economic aspects of AI, from which they drew conclusions on the development of AI in the US and published a development plan as a direct result.